 Californians living close to the beach (the coast) have moved to hills and mountains in the Inland Empire.
-The influx of middle class families to this area was induced by a pandemic-triggered situation.
-According to an estimate by the Wall Street Journal, the increase in families moving to the Inland Empire grew by a factor of 50% in the last one year, which makes it 250k people moving to this area.
+A pandemic-triggered situation induced the influx of middle-class families to this area.
+According to an estimate by the Wall Street Journal, the increase in families moving to the Inland Empire grew by 50% in the last year, making it 250k people moving to this area.

 Median Price of Home

 Ontario: A Home Building HotSpot of California